gj00713082003/Credit-Card-Fraud/README.md

 - Applied extensive **Exploratory Data Analysis (EDA)**
 - Compared models on **raw** and **normalized** data wrt to Time/Amount
 - Addressed data imbalance using **SMOTE** for better spread of imbalanced data
-- Built a **PyTorch-based neural network** with sigmoid function binary classification
+- Built a **PyTorch-based neural network** with a sigmoid function for binary classification
 - Evaluated with metrics like **ROC-AUC**, **F1-score**, and **Recall** for all models.

 ---